Overv/VulkanTutorial/06_Texture_mapping/02_Combined_image_sampler.md

 vkUpdateDescriptorSets(device, static_cast<uint32_t>(descriptorWrites.size()), descriptorWrites.data(), 0, nullptr);
 ```

-The descriptor must be updated with this image info, just like the buffer.
+The descriptors must be updated with this image info, just like the buffer.
 This
 time we're using the `pImageInfo` array instead of `pBufferInfo`.
-The descriptor
+The descriptors
-is now ready to be used by the shaders!
+are now ready to be used by the shaders!

 ## Texture coordinates